 The introduction section of your handbook includes a welcome note for staff and provides basic information about your childcare business, such as the history, current executive leadership, and childcare philosophy.
 Also, include a mission statement detailing the business's purpose and a follow-up paragraph on how the handbook serves that mission.
 This section can also have a table of contents or brief description about information in the rest of the handbook.

-Give an overview of information regarding employment at your center.
+Give an overview of information regarding employment at your program.
 Include any base requirements to qualify for employment, such as age, education, or health clearance and vaccinations.
 Also, add any employment policies regarding things like non-discrimination and non-harassment policies, at-will status, ADA compliance, and more.

 A tool like brightwheel’s center management feature can streamline your staff records, giving you easy access to contact and health information and training hours and certifications.